Healthy No Bake Chocolate Coconut Bars

 • Combine oats and shredded coconut in a mixing bowl and set aside.

 • Combine peanut butter, almond milk, maple syrup and cocoa powder in a saucepan.
 Cook on medium heat while stirring the mixture until well combined.
 Heat until mixture is fragrant and thickened, about 5 minutes or so.
+Turn off stove top and stir vanilla and sea salt.

-• Pour mixture over the oats and shredded coconut and mix until well combined.
-Pour batter into the prepared baking dish and press down until the batter is evenly distributed across the dish.
+• Pour batter into the prepared baking dish and press down until the batter is evenly distributed across the dish.
 Sprinkle with extra coconut, press down once more so the coconut sticks.

 • Place dish into the fridge and let sit until the bars are set up (about 2 hours).
 Remove from fridge, cut into bars and enjoy.
 Store any leftovers in the fridge.